By Ian Lurie

 99% of clients will turn directly to this section.
 That’s fine!
 You’ve done your homework.
 They don’t have to.
 They can cut right to the chase.

 Hopefully, you now have a Big Idea.
 That one thing, creative or otherwise, that will drive this entire strategy.
+This is the part that you can’t do with data.
 It could be:

 A new way to represent the brand.